jac-oblong/JML/assembler/pic16f873a/README.md

   Example: `-o out.bin`
 - `-s` can be used to specify the size (number of words/instructions) the output file should be.
 Any space not filled by instructions will be automatically filled with `nop`.
-Example: `-s 2300`
-- `--word-size` can be used to specify the number of bits used for each machine code instruction.
-The PIC16F873A has 14-bit instructions, so any number smaller than that will overwrite data.
-The default value is 16-bit, but any value can be used.
-Example: `--word-size 32`
+Example: `-s 2300` will write create a file of size `2300 * opcode-size`. `opcode-size` is set to 2 bytes (each opcode is 14 bits on the PIC16F873A).
+The default behavior is to convert the entire input file into an output file.

 ## Instruction Set